lse2001/lse2001/README.md

 - 👋 Hi, I’m @lse2001
-- Here is where I share my code!
+- On here you'll find the code, projects, and contributions I am most proud of making!